rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Requirements for read-your-writes consistency
 `````````````````````````````````````````````

-Using electionId only provides read-your-writes consistency if:
+Using (setVersion, electionId) only provides read-your-writes consistency if:

 * The application uses the same MongoClient instance for write-concern
   "majority" writes and read-preference "primary" reads, and
 * All members run MongoDB 2.6.10+ or MongoDB 3.0+,
+  and clocks are *less* than 30 seconds skewed, or all members run MongoDB
-  and clocks are *less* than 30 seconds skewed.
+  3.2.0 and clocks are *less* than 5 seconds skewed.
-  If all members run MongoDB 3.2+, clocks need not be synchronized.
+  If all members run MongoDB 3.2.1, clocks need not be synchronized.

 Scenario
 ````````